rosneru/AmiDiff/README.md

 ## Development environment ##

-* Amiga with OS3.9
+* Amiga with OS 3.1.4
-* NDK for AmigaOS 3.9
+* NDK for AmigaOS 3.1
 * StormC 4

 The project file src/ADiffView.¶ can be loaded with StormC4.